What’s the Ideal Word Count for a Nonfiction Book?

 “Uh oh!
 My book manuscript word count is too low.
 What do I do?”

-• Add more words (use more descriptive language) in more pivotal scenes.
-Ask yourself if your book spends enough time capturing emotions you felt or the reader will resonate, telling stories, and make sure your conclusion is several pages or more.
+Add more words (use more descriptive language) in more pivotal scenes.
+Ask yourself if your book spends enough time capturing emotions you felt or that will resonate with the reader, add in stories, and make sure your conclusion is several pages or more.

 “Uh oh!
 My book manuscript word count is too high.
 What do I do?”